jhuang2019/devops-notes/containerization/kubernetes/security/tls.md

     * kube-proxy
     * apiserver-kubelet-client
     * kubelet-client
-* The process to create certificate is below.
+* The process to create certificates is below.
     * generate keys (.key)
     ```
     openssl genrsa -out a.key 2048